Education and Teaching Endorsement Offerings

 NLU offers coursework that may lead to endorsements on the Illinois Professional Educator License (PEL)*.
-An endorsement is a permanent addition to a PEL that permits a practicing teacher, administrator or school service professional to work in an additional content area.
+An education endorsement is a permanent addition to a PEL that permits a practicing teacher, administrator or school service professional to work in an additional content area.
 Please note that you must have at least a bachelor's degree to take graduate-level work.

 - M.Ed. and C.A.S.
 Administration and Supervision (Principal)